drand/website/docs/operator/drand-cli.md

    drand start [command options] [arguments...]

 OPTIONS:
-   --folder value          Folder to keep all drand cryptographic information, with absolute path. (default: "/Users/<username>/.drand")
+   --folder value              Folder to keep all drand cryptographic information, with absolute path. (default: "/Users/1337user/.drand") [$DRAND_FOLDER]
-   --tls-cert value        Set the TLS certificate chain (in PEM format) for this drand node.
-The certificates have to be specified as a list of whitespace-separated file paths.
-This parameter is required by default and can only be omitted if the --tls-disable flag is used.
-   --tls-key value         Set the TLS private key (in PEM format) for this drand node.
-The key has to be specified as a file path.
-This parameter is required by default and can only be omitted if the --tls-disable flag is used.
-   --tls-disable           Disable TLS for all communications (not recommended). (default: false) --control value         Set the port you want to listen to for control port commands.
-If not specified, we will use the default port 8888.
+   --control value             Set the port you want to listen to for control port commands.
+If not specified, we will use the default value. (default: "8888") [$DRAND_CONTROL]
    --private-listen value      Set the listening (binding) address of the private API.
-Useful if you have some kind of proxy.
+Useful if you have some kind of proxy. [$DRAND_PRIVATE_LISTEN]
    --public-listen value       Set the listening (binding) address of the public API.
-Useful if you have some kind of proxy.
+Useful if you have some kind of proxy. [$DRAND_PUBLIC_LISTEN]
-   --metrics value         Launch a metrics server at the specified (host:)port.
+   --metrics value             Launch a metrics server at the specified (host:)port. [$DRAND_METRICS] --traces value              Publish metrics to the specific OpenTelemetry compatible host:port server.
+E.g. 127.0.0.1:4317 [$DRAND_TRACES]
-   --certs-dir value       directory containing trusted certificates (PEM format).
-Useful for testing and self signed certificates
+   --traces-probability value  The probability for a certain trace to end up being collected.Between 0.0 and 1.0 values, that corresponds to 0% and 100%.Be careful as a high probability ratio can produce a lot of data. (default: 0.05) [$DRAND_TRACES_PROBABILITY]
-   --push                  Push mode forces the daemon to start making beacon requests to the other node, instead of waiting the other nodes contact it to catch-up on the round (default: false)
+   --push                      Push mode forces the daemon to start making beacon requests to the other node, instead of waiting the other nodes contact it to catch-up on the round (default: false) [$DRAND_PUSH]
-   --verbose               If set, verbosity is at the debug level (default: false) --from value            Old group.toml path to specify when a new node wishes to participate in a resharing protocol.
-This flag is optional in case a node is already included in the current DKG.
+   --verbose                   If set, verbosity is at the debug level (default: false) [$DRAND_VERBOSE] --from value                Old group.toml path to specify when a new node wishes to participate in a resharing protocol.
+This flag is optional in case a node is alreadyincluded in the current DKG. [$DRAND_FROM]
-   --skipValidation        skips bls verification of beacon rounds for faster catchup. (default: false) --json                  Set the output as json format (default: false)
+   --skipValidation            skips bls verification of beacon rounds for faster catchup. (default: false) [$DRAND_SKIP_VALIDATION]
+   --json                      Set the output as json format (default: false) [$DRAND_JSON] --id value                  Indicates the id for the randomness generation process which will be started [$DRAND_ID] --db value                  Which database engine to use.
+Supported values: bolt, postgres, or memdb. (default: "bolt") [$DRAND_DB]
+   --pg-dsn value              PostgreSQL DSN configuration.
+      Supported options are:
+      - sslmode: if the SSL connection is disabled or required.
+Default disabled.
+See: https://www.postgresql.org/docs/15/libpq-ssl.html#LIBPQ-SSL-PROTECTION
+      - connect_timeout: how many seconds before the connection attempt times out.
+Default 5 (seconds).
+See: https://www.postgresql.org/docs/15/libpq-connect.html#LIBPQ-CONNECT-CONNECT-TIMEOUT
+      - max-idle: number of maximum idle connections.
+Default: 2
+      - max-open: number of maximum open connections.
+Default: 0 - unlimited.
+       (default: "postgres://drand:drand@127.0.0.1:5432/drand?sslmode=disable&connect_timeout=5") [$DRAND_PG_DSN]
+   --memdb-size value  The buffer size for in-memory storage.
+Must be at least 10.
+Recommended, 2000 or more (default: 2000) [$DRAND_MEMDB_SIZE]
+   --help, -h          show help (default: false)
 ```

 #### Endpoint configuration